IBM-Bluemix-Docs/security-advisor/ts_index.md

 For more information about getting support, see [how do I get the support that I need](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support).

 ## Error: namespaces "security-advisor-insights" is forbidden
 {: #ts-error-helm-install}
 {: troubleshoot}
 {: support}

 {: tsSymptoms}
-When you try to install Network or Activity Insights, you encounter the error:
+When you try to install Network or Activity Insights, you encounter the following error.

 ```
 namespaces “security-advisor-insights” is forbidden: User “system:serviceaccount:kube-system:default” cannot get resource “namespaces” in API group “” in the namespace “security-advisor-insights”